Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

    b.
 Subscription: `VQD Data Science`

    c.
-Resource group: This value should match the value you just provided in the library as a variable: `RG-XXXXXX` (replace `XXXXXX` with your student number)
+Resource group: This value should match the value you just provided in the library as a variable: `RG-XXXXXX` (replace `XXXXXX` with your UniqueID)

    d.
 Service connection name: `quick-starts-sc-rg`